 Today, most of the families in Cook County are blended families.
 Most children live with a married mother and father, but typically, at least one of those adults has been married before.
 In 2015, Illinois lawmakers significantly updated the Illinois Marriage and Dissolution of Marriage Statutes to better reflect this reality.
 In many ways, attorneys and families are still sorting out these changes.

-At The Delaney Heckman, our experienced attorneys are familiar with all the issues that blended families face.
+At The Andrea Heckman Law, our experienced attorneys are familiar with all the issues that blended families face.
 So, from pre-divorce to divorce to post-divorce, we provide a full array of family law services.
 We believe in building relationships.
 So, when we begin working for you, we do not waste time reviewing the file.
 Instead, we get straight to work.

 Pre-Divorce Services in Cook County